Skip to main content

 Fourth, the named defence contractors violated the TVPA by intentionally aiding and abetting the Saudi and UAE officials in committing extrajudicial killings and violating international law.

-Fifth, injunctive relief based on the Administrative Procedure Act (APA) against the US Departments of State and Defence on the basis that the decisions to approve arms sales were arbitrary and capricious because there is no evidence to show that the Houthis are an “existing threat to US national security, or that they are premeditating attacks in the US territory”.
+Fifth, injunctive relief based on the APA against the US Departments of State and Defence on the basis that the decisions to approve arms sales were arbitrary and capricious because there is no evidence to show that the Houthis are an “existing threat to US national security, or that they are premeditating attacks in the US territory”.
 As such, these decisions are in violation of various US statutes inter alia the Foreign Assistance Act and the Arms Export Control Act.

 Sixth, the defence contractors have been “unjustly enriched” because of the large profits obtained from the sale of weapons to Saudi Arabia and the UAE that were misused.